-Semester Credits Lecture Hours Lab Hours Total Contact Hours 3 45 0 45
+Semester Credits Lecture Hours Laboratory Hours Total Contact Hours 3 45 0 45

 Study of musical examples and compositional techniques evolving from the Medieval period to the present.
 Characteristic forms and styles, analysis and listening examples of each era, and leading composers are explored.
 Students examine the significance of music for people and social bases for the development of music.
-Prerequisite: None, Co-requisite: None
+Prerequisite: None